 You can have only one of a particular unique unit in battle or retreated, no matter what version it is.
 For example, you can't have 2 Luke Skywalkers in battle or 1 Luke in battle and another one retreated.
 If you do have two, and they're not in a stack (see p.
-43), discard the one you deployed most recently.
+37), do one of the following: